 1. Embedding VBA Code

-Working in Excel may require repeating rows a certain number of times.
+Working in Excel may require repeating rows a specified number of times.
 When you make product invoices or keep records, this happens.
 If you want to repeat rows in Excel based on cell value, you need to use the help of VBA.
 Microsoft Visual Basic for Applications (VBA) is Microsoft’s Event Driven Programming Language.

 To use this feature you first need to have the Developer tab showing on your ribbon.
 Click here to see how you can show the Developer tab on your ribbon.
 Once you have that, follow these detailed steps to repeat rows in Excel based on cell value.